httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Digest Algorithm Values {#algorithms}

-Digest algorithm values are used to indicate a specific digest computation.
-For some algorithms, one or more parameters can be supplied.
+Digest-algorithm values are used to indicate a specific digest computation.
+For some digest-algorithms, one or more parameters can be supplied.

 ~~~
    digest-algorithm = token